Bumilangit Cinematic Universe: Main cast and characters

-Additionally, action star Iko Uwais has been rumored to star as the titular character in The Blind of the Phantom Cave: Angel's Eyes.
-However, the rumour is yet to be officially confirmed.

 Powers and abilities

 Main villains

 The film producers have not confirmed the villain character that will be the main enemy in the film series.
 However, a scene in Gundala depicting Ghazul (Ario Bayu) summoning the ancient figure Ki Wilawuk (Sujiwo Tejo) led to speculations that the character will serve as the mega-villain for the superhero team-up in later film.
 But later in the second film of the cinematic universe, Sri Asih, it was revealed that Ki Wilawuk was only one of the five commanders of the suspected ultimate villain namely The Fire Goddess (Dewi Api) who has been sealed for centuries in an unknown volcano by her nemesis, Dewi Asih.
 These five commanders need to be resurrected in order to free her from the captive and spread terror to the entire world.